Top 99 Marriage Problems And Solutions

 Be forgiving.
-Your partner feels bad already by causing a problem, there’s no need to pile up more guilt.
+Your partner feels bad already causing a problem; there’s no need to pile up more guilt.

 40. Too busy schedules

-Not making out adequate time to be together and hang out can cause both of you to drift apart.
+Not having adequate time to be together and hang out can cause you to drift apart.

-Time flies and you might suddenly wake up one morning and realize that you don’t know your interests or who your spouse had become.
+Time flies, and you might suddenly wake up one morning and realise that you don’t know your interests or who your spouse has become.

 Solution: If you both have a hectic schedule, be intentional about being together.

-Fix regular date nights, attend functions together.
-Put your phone away, switch the TV off and create time to just talk and catch up on each other’s lives.
+Fix regular date nights, and attend functions together.
+Put your phone away, switch the TV off and create time to talk and catch up on each other’s lives.

 41. Unhealthy Comparisons

-Comparing your marriage with another couple’s or your spouse with another person is just going to generate unnecessary dissatisfaction that will take you nowhere but disagreements.
+Comparing your marriage with another couple or your spouse with another person will generate unnecessary dissatisfaction that will take you nowhere but disagreements.